xorbitsai/inference/README.md

 researcher, developer, or data scientist, Xorbits Inference empowers you to unleash the full potential of cutting-edge AI models.

-Currently, Xorbits Inference relies on [ggml](https://github.com/ggerganov/ggml) for model serving, which is specifically designed to enable large models and high performance on commodity hardware.
-We are actively working on expanding Xorbits Inference's support to include additional runtimes, including PyTorch and JAX, in the near future.

 ![demo](assets/demo.gif)

 <div align="center">
 <i><a href="https://join.slack.com/t/xorbitsio/shared_invite/zt-1z3zsm9ep-87yI9YZ_B79HLB2ccTq4WA">👉 Join our Slack community!</a></i>
 </div>

 ## Key Features
-🌟 **Model Serving Made Easy**: Inference simplifies the process of serving large language, speech recognition, and multimodal models.
+🌟 **Model Serving Made Easy**: Simplifiy the process of serving large language, speech recognition, and multimodal models.
 You can set up and deploy your models for experimentation and production with a single command.

 ⚡️ **State-of-the-Art Models**: Experiment with cutting-edge built-in models using a single command.
 Inference provides access to state-of-the-art open-source models!

-🖥 **Heterogeneous Hardware Utilization**: Make the most of your hardware resources.
-Xorbits Inference intelligently utilizes heterogeneous hardware, including GPUs and CPUs, to maximize performance and accelerate your model inference tasks.
+🖥 **Heterogeneous Hardware Utilization**: Make the most of your hardware resources with [ggml](https://github.com/ggerganov/ggml).
+Xorbits
+Inference intelligently utilizes heterogeneous hardware, including GPUs and CPUs, to accelerate your model inference tasks.

-⚙️ **Flexible API and Interfaces**: Xorbits Inference offers multiple interfaces for interacting with your models.
-You can utilize the RPC and RESTful API(compatible with OpenAI API) to integrate your models with existing systems or use the command-line interface (CLI) and the intuitive WebUI for seamless management and monitoring.
+⚙️ **Flexible API and Interfaces**: Offer multiple interfaces for interacting with your models, supporting RPC and RESTful API(compatible with OpenAI API), CLI and WebUI for seamless management and monitoring.

-🌐 **Distributed Deployment**: Xorbits Inference excels in distributed deployment scenarios, allowing the seamless distribution of model inference across multiple devices or machines.
-It leverages distributed computing techniques to parallelize and scale the inference process.
+🌐 **Distributed Deployment**: Excel in distributed deployment scenarios, allowing the seamless distribution of model inference across multiple devices or machines.

 🔌 **Built-in Integration with Third-Party Libraries**: Xorbits Inference seamlessly integrates with popular third-party libraries like LangChain and LlamaIndex.
 (Coming soon)